+353-1-416-8900REST OF WORLD

 Silvia Peppoloni Istituto Nazionale di Geofisica e Vulcanologia (INGV), Rome, ItalyInternational Association for Promoting Geoethics (IAPG), Italy.

-Silvia Peppoloni is a Geologist and Researcher at the Istituto Nazionale di Geofisica e Vulcanologia (Italy).
+Silvia Peppoloni is a Geologist, Researcher at the Istituto Nazionale di Geofisica e Vulcanologia (Italy).
 She focuses her scientific activity on natural risks and hazards, along with exploring the social aspects of Earth sciences.
 She is an international leader of geoethics, fully involved in the base research on ethical, social, and cultural implications of geoscience knowledge, research, and practice, and on key concepts for society such as sustainability, prevention, adaptation, and geoeducation.
 She is a cofounding member and Secretary General of the International Association for Promoting Geoethics; Chair of the Commission on Geoethics of the International Union of Geological Sciences; Chair holder of the Chair on Geoethics of the International Council for Philosophy and Human Sciences; Director of the School on Geoethics and Natural Issues; and Editor-in-Chief of the SpringerBriefs in Geoethics series and the Journal of Geoethics and Social Geosciences.

 Giuseppe Di Capua Istituto Nazionale di Geofisica e Vulcanologia, Rome, Italy.